Fragile (Tech N9ne song)

-"Fragile" is a song by American rapper Tech N9ne, taken from his thirteenth studio album Something Else (2013).
-"Fragile" was released on July 17, 2013 as the album's second single.
-It was produced by ¡Mayday!, Daniel "Keys" Perez, Ralfy "FAFA" Valencia and Michele Goodfriend.
-The song features vocals from Kendrick Lamar, ¡Mayday! and Kendall Morgan.
+"Fragile" is a song by American rapper Tech N9ne featuring Kendrick Lamar, ¡Mayday!, and Kendall Morgan from the former's thirteenth studio album, Something Else (2013).
+It was released by Strange Music as the second single from the album on July 17, 2013.
+It was produced by ¡Mayday!, Daniel "Keys" Perez, Ralfy "FAFA" Valencia, and Michel Goodfriend.

-"Fragile" details each rappers disdain for music journalists and their criticism of their music.
-Ironically, the song was met with generally positive reviews from music critics.
-The song peaked at number 38 on the US Billboard Hot R&B/Hip-Hop Songs chart.
-A music video was released on February 9, 2014 featuring the artists rapping and singing in an abandoned warehouse.
+"Fragile" details each rapper's disdain for music journalists and the criticism of their music.
+Ironically, it received generally positive reviews from music critics.
+It peaked at number 38 on the US Billboard Hot R&B/Hip-Hop Songs chart.
+A music video was released on February 9, 2014, featuring the artists rapping and singing in an abandoned warehouse.